CocodriloCAD/Cocodrilo/validatation/Readme.md

 ### 5. Add boundary conditions on background mesh
 To add a boundary condition on the background grid, click on the support icon as shown in the Figure 17.
 Subsequently, add a support- and a curve-field to the canvas.
-A curve may be added the following way: double click on a free space on the canvas and wrtie in the appearing line *crv*.
+A curve may be added the following way: double click on a free space on the canvas and write in the appearing line *crv*.
 Then a curve-field as shown in Figure 18 should appear.

 <p align="center" width="100%">
     <img width="50%" src="https://user-images.githubusercontent.com/51473791/224542007-1cfc054b-8490-45e1-953e-381f70252fe9.jpg">